-Note that if you're outside the US, you have access to Star, which features many adult-oriented shows you won't find on this list.
-Here, we've instead stuck to shows universally available as part of Disney Plus, wherever you're reading this from.
+(If you're reading this outside the US, you have access to Star, which features many adult-oriented shows you won't find on this list.
+Instead, we’ve stuck to shows universally available as part of Disney Plus, wherever you're reading this.)

 - The best Disney Plus movies

 - The Mandalorian season 3: what we know so far

 - The Book of Boba Fett is the next live-action Star Wars TV show

 One of the most popular villains/antiheroes in the Marvel Cinematic Universe embarks on his own adventures in space and time.
 In Loki, Thor’s brother is taken into custody by the Time Variance Authority – a bureaucratic organization on a mission to keep history playing out as it should – and ends up encountering multiple versions of himself.
 Mixing elements of Doctor Who with a mismatched cop comedy (Loki’s double act with Owen Wilson’s Agent Mobius is wonderful), it takes the MCU to places it’s never been before – though you can’t help feeling that setting up future Marvel movies was a higher priority than continuing Loki’s own story.

 Monsters at Work

 Star Wars and Marvel shows attract the biggest headlines, but the animation geniuses at Pixar are also producing exclusive new TV shows for Disney Plus.
 Monsters at Work is essentially a workplace sitcom – think The Office, but with bigger teeth – set after the events of the original Monsters, Inc. It’s centered on Tylor Tuskmon, a new recruit who topped his Scaring class at Monsters University, but now finds himself having to adapt after laughter takes over from frights as Monstropolis’s number one source of power.
 Monsters, Inc leads Mike and Sulley (Billy Crystal and John Goodman) reprise their roles.